nstevens1040/Execute-WebRequest/README.md

 ## Usage

-*   **Send HTTP GET request to https://nanick.hopto.org/file.
-This is likely the simplest example.**
+**Example:**        Sending an HTTP GET request to https://nanick.hopto.org/file

-Note: The **-NO_COOKIE** switch skips the collection of cookies and allows the command to finish much faster.
 ```powershell
 $RET = Execute-WebRequest -METHOD GET -URI "https://nanick.hopto.org/file" -NO_COOKIE
 ```
+*        Note: The **-NO_COOKIE** switch skips the collection of cookies and allows the command to finish much faster.*
 $RET returns a **System.Management.Automation.PSCustomObject**.
 The PSCustomObject will always have member objects